-PSY9220: Multivariate Research Methods (3)
+PSY9220: Bivariate and Multivariate Applied Research Methods (3)

 The focus in this course is on the practical problems involved in real-world research.
-Topics covered include the nature of causal inference, validity of instruments and design, experimental and quasi-experimental field-based research approaches, design development and problems involved in the statistical analysis of data obtained from complex design.
-PREREQUISITE: PSY5306 and PSY5205
+Students will develop the understanding of different types of social science research, strategies and methods of program evaluation, needs assessments and ethical and legal considerations in research.
+Topics covered include the nature of causal inference, validity of instruments and design, experimental and quasi-experimental field-based research approaches, design development, and problems involved in the statistical analysis of data obtained from the simple to complex design.
+PREREQUISITE: Permission of program director